 - Cost measured as cost/watt (measured as queries/second/watt and MSRP/watt)

 We will provide the exact details on how we collect and compute these benchmarks as well as additional machine and operating system specification before the competition begins.

-We intend to use the following 6 billion point datasets (datasets are subject to change).
+We intend to use the following 6 billion point datasets.

 - BIGANN consists of SIFT descriptors applied to images from extracted from a large image dataset.